scarsty/mlcc/readme.md

 This class can read and write file as a vector of any class.

-Some functions are very similar to those of libconvert.
+Some functions are very similar to those of "strfunc".

 This class can also extract  path, main name or extension from a filename string, examples: